number-25/adaptive-trial-gih/docs/index.md

 !!!
 Abstract

-    Although mutation is commonly thought of as a random process, evolutionary studies show that different types of nucleotide substitution occur with widely varying rates that presumably reflect biases intrinsic to mutation and repair mechanisms1,2,3,4.
+    ChangeAlthough mutation is commonly thought of as a random process, evolutionary studies show that different types of nucleotide substitution occur with widely varying rates that presumably reflect biases intrinsic to mutation and repair mechanisms1,2,3,4.
 A strand asymmetry5,6, the occurrence of